 The healthiest way to feed a feline is to start with a little less than the daily amount suggested on the bag or can.
 Use the directions as a guideline.
 Feeding your cat multiple meals (two or three) every day will help set a schedule and give you an idea how much or how little she’s eating.

 Scraps Are Off the Table

 And it’s best to skip the saucer of milk.
-If your cat’s body doesn’t have the right enzymes to break down lactose (the sugar in milk), she could get very sick.
+If your cat’s body doesn’t have the right enzymes (which most cats' bodies don't) to break down lactose (the sugar in milk), she could get very sick.

 Feeding a Fat Cat

 A portly pussycat may look extra cuddly, but it’s unhealthy for cats to carry around too much weight.
 It makes them more likely to get all kinds of illnesses, including liver problems, joint pain, and diabetes.